Welcome to SP! -

 Early season hikes may require an ice axe and snowshoes, depending on snowpack and conditions.

-This hike gains over 6,400 feet of elevation, so treking poles may be welcome on the descent (your knees will thank you).
+The hike gains/loses a significant amount of elevation, so treking poles may be welcome on the descent (your knees will thank you).